mdsteiner/EFAtools/paper/paper.md

 |                 | Oblique: Promax, oblimin, quartimin, simplimax, bentlerQ, geominQ, bifactorQ | `EFA()` |
 |Hierarchical factor analysis | Schmid-Leiman transformation   | `SL()` |
 |                          | McDonald's omegas                 | `OMEGA()` |
+*Note*.
+All functions for suitability for factor analysis and factor retention criteria can be called in any desired combination using the `N_FACTORS()` function.

 # Installation